 Jobs in angling are few and far between.
 Pay is falling in real terms.
 Freebies are rare.
 Companies and employers have tightened up to compete more efficiently.

 I know of redundancies in many sectors over the past year, and have seen it at first-hand throughout print-based journalism in nearly all markets.

 This website started an Angling Job of the Week post five years ago but we’ve only been able to update it sporadically, such has been the caution in the industry.
 Also the promotion of jobs in angling rarely strays far beyond a company or venue’s base.

-As I refresh this blog in January 2018 (having written an initial version in 2013) there are not a lot of jobs going, if you rely on the internet…
+As I refresh this blog, there are not a lot of jobs going, if you rely on the internet…

 Angling Direct, the still-expanding nationwide chain of tackle superstores, reveals via its Twitter feed that it needs some shop staff in Kent.